SkypLabs/python4gnokii/README.rst

 |PyPI Package| |Build Status| |Code Coverage|

-python4gnokii is a Python bindings for the
+python4gnokii is a Python binding of the
 `Gnokii <http://gnokii.org/>`__ project.

+This project is no more maintained.

 Dependencies
 ============